Skip to main content

 Related article:

-Bitcoin transactions cannot usually be reversed after confirmation.
+Bitcoin transactions usually cannot be reversed once confirmed.

 ⚠️ Important Reminder